Al-p-i/JavaAsASecondLanguage/lecture01/slides/lecture01.md

 ---
 ## .class contains bytecode
-project containing several java files will compile to a bunch of .class files.
+Project with several java files will be compiled to a bunch of .class files.

-To link several .class files use -cp option
+To link several .class files use -cp option.
 ```shell script
 java HelloWorld -cp SomeClassINeed.class SomeClassINeed2.class
 ```
-Classpath contains a collection of .class files
+Classpath contains a collection of .class files.

 ---
 ## .jar contains a bunch of .class file + resources
-The standard form of distribution is *jar* - java archive *jar* utility can package them into single .jar file, which can be executed or added to classpath
+A standard form of distribution is *jar* - java archive.

+*jar* utility can package them into a single .jar file, which can be executed or added to the classpath.

 ---
 ## Practice 1. make Pull Request to project repository
- [ ] Make new branch from lecture01
+ - Make new branch from lecture01
 ```shell script
 checkout -b practice1 upstream/lecture01
 ```
- [ ] Un-ignore tests lecture01/practice1
+ - Un-ignore tests lecture01/practice1
- [ ] Fix the code
+ - Fix the code
- [ ] Make sure tests run successfully with gradle
+ - Make sure tests run successfully with gradle
- [ ] Make pull request to [project repository](https://github.com/JavaAsASecondLanguage/JavaAsASecondLanguage) branch lecture01
+ - Make pull request to the [project repository](https://github.com/JavaAsASecondLanguage/JavaAsASecondLanguage) **branch lecture01**

----
-## Gradle
-- gradle - is a build system
-- gradlew, gradle.bat - standalone gradle distributions, you do not need to install anything
-- lecture01/build.gradle.kts defines build options and dependent libraries

 ---
 ## Gradle how to